 We have a substantial amount of indebtedness.
-As of December 31, 2021, we had total indebtedness of \$510.3 million remaining on our original principal amount of the First Lien Term Loan of \$655.0 million.
-Additionally, we have \$0.7 million of letters of credit outstanding under our \$140.0 million revolving credit facility (the "Revolving Credit Facility"), with \$139.3 million in additional borrowing capacity thereunder.
+As of December 31, 2022, we had total indebtedness of \$505.5 million outstanding under the 2022 Credit Agreement, which provides for \$300.0 million aggregate principal amount of term loans and a \$400.0 million revolving credit facility.
+Additionally, we have \$0.7 million of letters of credit outstanding under our Revolving Credit Facility, with additional capacity for letters of credit of \$39.3 million.